AlienX2001/methodology-boxes/network-enum.md

 - try sending mail to everyone in your mailing list by maliciosly crafting your content from which they can connect back to you (via http)[no need to setup an http server] and listen for any reply responses via netcat (basics of phishing!!)

 If we get credentials somehow of any email address then we can use evolution app to check inboxes,send mail,etc. (cuz evolution is basically an email client :P)

+## sqlmap
+To get the current db simply add `--current-db`, after getting the db, to enumerate all tables of the db add `-D DBNAME --tables` after getting all the tables, if u want to dump the contents of the table then add `-D DBNAME -T TABLENAME --dump`